spyip/react-film/README.md

 Instead of forking our repository and building your carousel, you can rebuild `react-film` using composer/context pattern.

-You can start from copying the following code, an absolute minimal without any non-essential styling.
+You can start from copying the following code, an absolute minimal without any non-essential styles.
 Our [`<BasicFilm>`](packages/component/src/BasicFilm.js) starts from here too.

 ```jsx
 import React from 'react';